Install an OS via autoinstall

 Windows

-You can partition the disks during the automatic OS installation process in step 11.
+You can partition disks in the OS autoinstall process at step 11.

 -

-In the Partitioning block, select the disk and click Make System — the root partition
+In the Partitioning block, select a disk and click Make system — the root partition

 -